rdtaylorjr/tehillim/README.md

 The representation and parallelism work uses the BHSA `half_verse` section node.
 This follows the Masoretic accentual division and supplies a stable computational address across vector files and annotations.
 It is not established here as a theory-neutral poetic colon.
 Clause boundaries, phrase atoms, prosodic division, and annotated parallel members can coincide or diverge.
 That divergence is part of the research problem.

+Embedding paths identify the source corpus and node unit.
+The current representation corpus uses `corpus=bhsa/unit=half_verse/`, which keeps vectors in the same scope as the BHSA annotations that the benchmark and comparison stages read.

 The project also uses received classifications and external annotations.
 The benchmark suite evaluates licensed parallelism and seven-class genre materials.
 The clustering work compares selected partitions with a 14-category form-critical index, Gunkel's classification as compiled by Williams.
 The text-type study accepts a runtime genre CSV for a separate test.
 The Trublet replication uses published wisdom lists.
 These targets record prior scholarly decisions.
 They organize comparison and falsification.
 They do not supply a final taxonomy of the Hebrew Psalms.

 `tehillim-dss2etcbc` introduces a second textual witness.
 Its 11Q5 work retains glyphs, reconstruction, uncertainty, correction, removal, fragment, and morphology information beside each proposed correspondence with BHSA.
 A transferred clause or phrase boundary therefore remains conditional on a reading, a normalization, an alignment, and the Masoretic source structure.